Manuela Zinsberger: Arsenal

 After Arsenal won the 2023 Conti Cup, Zinsberger said she expected this to be the first of many more trophies.
 During the match, Zinsberger had three stoppages due to injury, infuriating Chelsea manager Emma Hayes, who following the match, stated that she wanted these to be clamped down on.
 In the 2023 UEFA Women's Champions League campaign, Zinsberger was a key part of the team during the matches, making 11 appearances, and they made it to the semi final before being knocked out by eventual winners Wolfsburg.
-In March 2023, Zinsberger extended her contract for another season, saying it wasn’t a tough decision.
+In March 2023, Zinsberger extended her contract for another season, saying it wasn't a tough decision.
 During the 2022–23 Women's Super League season, Zinsberger made 18 appearances and had 10 clean sheets.

 During the 2023–24 Women's Super League season, Zinsberger made 18 appearances and had 5 clean sheets.

 In January 2024, Zinsberger signed a 2-year contract extension, after 113 appearances and 49 clean sheets since joining the club in 2019.
 She said that she is still not done with her Arsenal career.
 Ahead of the 2024–25 Women's Super League season, Daphne van Domselaar, was signed from Aston Villa, and is set to compete with Zinsberger for the no.1 goalkeeper spot.

 On 17 October 2025, Arsenal announced that Zinsberger had ruptured her anterior cruciate ligament in a training session before Arsenal's game against Benfica in the Women's Champions League, meaning Zinsberger would miss the rest of the season.

+On 23 April 2026, Arsenal announced that Zinsberger would be leaving the club after 7 years, at the end of the 2025–26 season.

+Borussia Dortmund

+On 12 June 2026, Zinsberger signed for Borussia Dortmund on a free transfer, agreeing a contract until 2029.